 This proxy, when properly executed, will be voted in the manner directed by the undersigned stockholder.
-If this proxy is executed but no direction is made, this proxy will be voted FOR the Board's nominees for director named herein, adoption of an amendment to the Company's Amended and Restated Certificate of Incorporation, effecting a reverse stock split of the Company's Common Stock at a ratio of one-for-three shares to one-for-seven shares and ratification of the appointment of the Company's independent registered public accounting firm to audit the Company's financial statements for the 2007 fiscal year.
+If this proxy is executed but no direction is made, this proxy will be voted FOR the Board's nominees for director named herein, adoption of an amendment to the Company's Amended and Restated Certificate of Incorporation effecting a reverse stock split of the Company's Common Stock at the discretion of the Board of Directors at a ratio within the range of three-for-one shares to ten-for-one shares, and ratification of the appointment of the Company's independent registered public accounting firm to audit the Company's financial statements for the 2007 fiscal year.